strapi/documentation/CONTRIBUTING.md

 #### Deployment

-Once your pull request is validated and merged, it will be deployed with the next batch of merged pull requests.
-The Strapi Documentation team only deploys the documentation on Wednesdays, but not every week.
+When your pull request is validated and merged, it will be assigned to a Milestone with a deployment version and date.
+The Strapi Documentation team typically deploys the documentation on Wednesdays, but not every week.

 Every documentation deployment is communicated through a message in [the "News" section of the Strapi forum](https://forum.strapi.io/c/news/5).